How We Started

 To ward off evil spirits, including that of Tamalie, who is thought to reside in the tower until the jump is completed, jumpers sleep under the tower at night.
-While the construction of the tower is a communal effort, the process is supervised by a chosen "elite" individual who performs the penultimate dive from the highest part of the tower and in whose whose hands (or ankles!) the very success or failure of the yam harvest depends.
-The newly-circumcised younger boys jump from the lower levels in order to be attain the status of manhood while the more experienced divers work their way up higher every year.
+While the construction of the tower is a communal effort, the process is supervised by a chosen "elite" individual who performs the ultimate dive from the highest part of the tower and in whose whose hands (or ankles!) the very success or failure of the 'Yam Harvest' depends.
+The newly-circumcised younger boys jump from the lower levels in order to attain the status of manhood while the more experienced divers work their way up higher every year.

 Before each dive, a ritual is performed during which the jumper can step down anytime without any shame and disgrace.
 After raising his hands to still a swaying, chanting crowd, the diver gives a short monologue on a personal or family matter that he is concerned about.
 After the speech, the singing, dancing and swaying crowd picks up the tempo.
 The jumper plucks a feather from his hair, releases some leaves from his belt and claps his hands above his head to announce he is ready.